Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/XML_INJECTION/description.md

 # XML Injection

-XML Injection is a type of attack where an attacker injects malicious XML code into an application, which can then be executed by the application.
-This can lead to a variety of attacks, including denial of service, data theft, and remote code execution.
+XML injection is a security vulnerability that occurs when user-supplied input in an application is not properly validated and is included in dynamically generated XML documents.
+This vulnerability allows an attacker to manipulate the structure or content of the XML document, leading to various malicious activities.
+By injecting malicious XML code, an attacker can execute arbitrary commands, read sensitive data, or modify the behavior of the application.

 ## External Entity Injection